alancapellao/form/README.md

 # Form

-Form was developed to record records, edit and query a table with all records made.
+The form was a project developed to record records, edit and consult a table with all the records made.
 All data is written to a local database.

 Developed with PHP and MySQL.